theRustyKnife/CraftingCombinator/README.md

-#0.3 important notes#
-****

 #Description#
 **A combinator that can set the recipe of an assembler (or other machine) based on signal inputs for any and all of your automation needs.
-Now with a combinator to get recipe ingredients!**
+There's also a combinator to get recipe ingredients.**

 -------------